Perturbative invariants of cusped hyperbolic 3-manifolds: Introduction

-A third connection with the formal power series mentioned above is with complex Chern--Simons theory, the latter introduced by Witten~\cite{Witten:complexCS} and studied extensively by Gukov~\cite{Gukov:Apoly}.
+A third invariant is the Chern--Simons theory with complex gauge group $\SL_2(\BC)$ .
+This theory was introduced by Witten~\cite{Witten:complexCS} and studied extensively by Gukov~\cite{Gukov:Apoly}.
+Although Chern--Simons theory with compact gauge group $\mathrm{SU}(2)$ has an exact nonperturbative definition given by the so-called Witten--Reshetikhin--Turaev invariant~\cite{Witten:Jones,RT} and a well--defined perturbation theory involving Feynman diagrams with uni-trivalent vertices~\cite{AS,AarhusII}, the same is not known for Chern--Simons theory with complex gauge group $\SL_2(\BC)$.
 For reasons that are not entirely understood, the partition function of complex Chern--Simons theory for 3-manifolds with torus boundary reduces to a finite-dimensional state-integral, as if some unknown localization principle holds.
 The corresponding state-integrals were introduced and studied by Hikami~\cite{Hikami}, Dimofte~\cite{Dimofte:complexCS} and others~\cite{DGLZ}.
 Unfortunately, in those works the integration contour was not pinned down, and this problem was finally dealt with in~\cite{AK} and, among other things, implied topological invariance of the state-integrals, which were coined to be the partition function of Teichm\"uller TQFT.
 But ignoring the contour of integration, and focusing on a critical point of the action, which is a solution to a system of polynomial equations, allowed~\cite{DG} to give a definition of the formal power series that are the main focus of our paper.
+Note, however, that the Feynman diagrams of~\cite{DG} involve stable graphs of arbitrary valency, a perturbative definition of Chern--Simons theory with complex gauge groups would involve uni-trivalent graphs.

 The above discussion points out several aspects of these formal power series and conjectural relations to perturbation theory of complex Chern--Simons and of Teich\"uller TQFT.
 Aside from conjectures, this paper concerns a theorem, the topological invariance of the above formal power series.